 The fact that many of the complaints were emanating from owners with aftermarket suspension upgrades, combined with the fact that a batch of JL front axles was released with loose lower ball joints, all contributed to the vague steering feel, didn’t help the cause either.

-This didn’t take anything away from the fact that there was actually a serious problem on the JL Wranglers.
+This didn’t take anything away from the fact that there was actually a serious problem with the JL Wranglers.
 Many owners with brand new, factory stock JL Jeeps were complaining about wandering and the vague steering.
 There was eventually a Technical Service Bulletin released, which you can read about here.
 This TSB explains there were issues with the ball joints, end joints, and track bar bushings.

 We are all aware of the Death Wobble phenomenon and the wandering steering on the 2018 Jeep Wrangler JL with approximately 18000 vehicles being affected.
-There has been literally hundreds of complaints about the JL steering and now a few owners are complaining about the Gladiator suffering from the same phenomenon.
+There have been literally hundreds of complaints about the JL steering and now a few owners are complaining about the Gladiator suffering from the same phenomenon.
 Many potential Gladiator owners have gone and test drove the new Gladiator to compare the steering feel to the Wrangler and reported it to be much more responsive and stable.
 Perhaps it’s the longer wheelbase and increased weight that improved the handling or maybe Jeep incorporated some improved steering components.
 For now, it seems the Gladiator tracks just fine… for a Jeep!